 Knob and Tube Wiring – Does My Older Home Really Need an Update?

-If you’re not sure what knob and tube is, it’s an electrical system made of copper conductors, which are run through tubes and held in place with porcelain knobs.
+If you’re not sure what knob and tube are, it’s an electrical system made of copper conductors, which are run through tubes and held in place with porcelain knobs.
 Also, there is no ground wire, which is a big difference in comparison to today’s modern electrical systems.

 So, even though the older wiring system was created differently than what’s used today, why does that mean it’s no longer safe?